History of the minimum wage

 The history of minimum wage is about the attempts and measures governments have made to introduce, ascertain, uphold and enforce a minimum wage.

+Mesopotamia

+Amongst the earliest minimum wage provisions were introduced in Mesopotamia during the reign of Hammurabi, with a minimum wage statute introduced in which the wages earned by artisans and other groups were set by law.

+India

+Following its independence from Britain in 1947, a Minimum Wages Act was passed in India in 1948 that required Central or Provincial governments to fix minimum rates of pay to employees.
+Prior to this law, however, there was a long history in India of wage regulation to benefit workers.
+Wages in ancient India are said to have been high, with lawgivers emphasising (as noted by one study) “that the wages should enable the worker and his family to lead a normal standard of living.”
+The Arthashastra laid down that workers should be safeguarded from low pay and exploitation, with rulers being responsible for ensuring this.
+During the Mauryan period, for instance, the employees of factories under civil boards were paid fair wages by municipal boards.
+In Ancient India, according to one study, “Wages were decided on the basis of careful surveys of standard of living and cost of living.”

 New Zealand

-New Zealand enacted the first national minimum wage laws in 1894 by the Industrial Conciliation and Arbitration Act, which, unlike the wages board of Victoria, established arbitration boards to enforce compulsory arbitration.
+New Zealand enacted national minimum wage laws in 1894 by the Industrial Conciliation and Arbitration Act, which, unlike the wages board of Victoria, established arbitration boards to enforce compulsory arbitration.

 Australia

 In 1896, the Colony of Victoria amended the Factories and Shops Act to create a wages board.
 The wages board did not set a universal minimum wage; rather it set basic wages for six industries that were considered to pay low wages.
 First enacted as a four-year experiment, the wages board was renewed in 1900 and made permanent in 1904; by that time it covered 150 different industries.

 By 1902, other Australian jurisdictions, such as New South Wales and Western Australia, had also formed wages boards.

 In 1907, the Harvester decision was handed down in Australia.
 It introduced the influential idea of a 'living wage' for a man, his wife, and three children to "live in frugal comfort".

 In 1912, the Industrial Arbitration Act of South Australia provided at section 22 that:

 The Court shall not have power to order or prescribe wages which do not secure to the employee affected a living wage.
 "Living wage" means a sum sufficient for the normal and reasonable needs of the average employee living in the locality where the work under consideration is done or is to be done.

 Following that law, the South Australian Industrial Court would periodically declare what a living wage was in South Australia, as follows: